Can you really write off the cost of a Cruise?

 As such, from a practical perspective, I typically recommend that clients use the Cruise as a great time to avoid business and take a nice relaxing trip.

 If you want to get a write-off and maximize a deduction for travel, consider an ‘all inclusive resort’ or a trip to a workshop staying in a hotel.
-Bottom line, meet with your CPA before you pay for the Cruise tickets if you are trying to get a deduction.
+Bottom line, meet with your Certified Tax Advisor before you pay for the Cruise tickets if you are trying to get a deduction.

 Share: